vkola-lab/skra2024/README.md

 #### Log-Rank Test

 #### Results
-Each CPH Analysis script will produce the time-dependent AUC, Concordance Index, and Brier Score.
+Each CPH Analysis script will produce a time-dependent AUC, Concordance Index, and Brier Score.
 Kaplan-Meier Analysis scripts will generate Kaplan Meier curves and the Log-Rank test associated with each curve.
 Generated figures are located in ~/AUC_Curves/ and ~/KMF_Curves/.